Boston Camera Club Competition Rules

 All photographs awarded first and second place during the year are automatically entered into their respective Class and Category.

 The resulting first place images from the Open Class A, Open Class B, and Special Categories Annual Awards are automatically entered into the selection for the Image of the Year award.
 Separate Image of the Year awards are given for Print and Projected Image.
-The Image of the Year awards are determined by the members' popular vote or as determined by the Latimer Print and Projected Image Chairs, or by an appointed person.
+The Image of the Year awards are determined by the members' popular vote, or by the Latimer Print and Projected Image Chairs, or by an appointed person.

 6. OTHER COMPETITIONS